wqweto/VszLib/README.md

 #### `AddFile(File As String, [Name As String], [Comment As String]) As Boolean`

 Adds a file to archive. `File` must be an (absolute) path to an existing file.
 Optional `Name` can specify name and relative folder in the archive the entry is going to be stored to.
-If not specified filename portion of `File` is used as name in the root folder of the archive. `Comment` is optional and (probably) not supported by all compressors.
+If `Name` not specified, filename portion of `File` is used as name in the root folder of the archive. `Comment` is optional and (probably) not supported by all compressors.

 #### `CompressArchive(ArchiveFile As String) As Boolean`